ahmad047/CV/README.md

 - Taxation advice on new ventures when taken by clients.
 - Adherence to fiscal requirements.
 - Ownership of deadlines and ensuring timely submission.

+# Skills

+### Learning on the fly

+I have always been a very quick learner.
+At makers, the most useful skill I have learned is how to learn.

+- Situation - At the start of our final project, we decided to use MERN stack to write our app.
+I had worked with JS before but had no experience with any JS frameworks.
+- Task - I was given the responsibility to write the whole server side from scratch in node using express.
+- Action - We were extremely short on time and I had to come up with a solution very fast and efficiently.
+I had little experience with express.
+So I began reading node and express documentation and started only picking up basic things that I absolutely needed to start this task.
+I also found a really good [express crash course](https://www.youtube.com/watch?v=L72fhGm1tfE&t=5s) which I followed to get some further practice.
+I started writing the server on the first day of our project and managed to write a very efficient code really fast.
+- Result - The [server side](https://github.com/ahmad047/bazaar) was deployed by day 3.

+### Debugging

+I pride myself for being a really good debugger since I can look at other people's code and my own and break it down into small pieces and resolve any bugs.
+There have been many occasions in the last 12 weeks where I have had to debug a piece of code but the example below is what would describe it best.

+- Situation - 1 day before the final project in week 12 of the makers course, our bazaar app started crashing.
+This was a very intense time for the app to start crashing as we were finalizing styling and needed the app ready asap for the demo.
+- Task - I was tasked with debugging the app end to end and ensuring that the app did not crash.
+- Action - I went on to debug the app by simulating a user Journey and used console to analyse the errors that came up during this exercise.
+I found that the issue was with both server and client.
+A bad request on creating a new product was causing the heroku deployed server to crash.
+I also found an issue on the client side where the user was not persisting.
+- Result - Since I had found the issues using a methodical approach to debugging, I was able to solve these by refactoring to removing bugs on both client and server side.
+The app was working after this

+### Logical Thinking

+I think about problems in a very logical and methodical way.

+- Situation - At makers academy, I was given a coding challenge on almost every weekend to complete.
+One of the most enjoyable challenges is below.
+- Task - The challenge was to create a piece of software that acts as a bowling scorecard for one player.
+- Action - I followed a robust TDD process to write this program.
+I ensured to follow all the OOP principles.
+I also implemented the whole software in a very logical and methodical way to ensure that I was taking into account all the edge cases.
+- Result - The result was a [bowling scorecard](https://github.com/ahmad047/bowling-challenge) software that just takes a single input from the user and figures out all the stages of the bowling game and replicates each stage and edge case properly.

 # Hobbies